(+91) 9686 448899

 The grooves support the plant to direct the roots downwards.
 The legs are made such that the roots do not contact the ground by holding the drainage hole.
-Tall Torpedo pots provide excellent air pruning benefits, which gives a healthy root system.
+Tall Torpedo pots provide excellent air pruning benefits, which give a healthy root system.

 The following list contains root trainers from the 20th century onwards.

 Wood fibre containers:

 Individual or separate cells in trays:

 Containers for separate seed growth: